 This adjustment for changes in different classes of land allows us to further refine the resource decomposition of output growth in equation (6) to isolate the contribution of irrigation apart from expansion in agricultural area to output growth.
-Letting X1 be the quality-adjusted quantity of land (and for simplicity, dropping the Region subscripts on the land quality parameters), then a change in X1 is given by
+Letting X1 be the quality-adjusted quantity of land and α, β and γ coefficients for the relative land productivity of rainfed cropland, permanent pasture, and irrigated cropland, respectively (and for simplicity, dropping the Region subscripts on the land quality parameters), then a change in X1 is given by

 Altogether, the countries included in the analysis account for more than 99.9 percent of FAO’s global gross agricultural output.

-The provided spreadsheets contain the 1961-2016 annual agricultural TFP indexes, as well the input and output data used in their construction.
-See the "Explanation" tab in each workbook for a detailed description of the content.
-The structure of all three files is identical.
+The provided spreadsheets contain the 1961–2021 annual agricultural TFP indices, as well the input and output data used in their construction.
+See the "Explanation" tab in the workbook for a detailed description of the content.
 See the main data page to access the files.

-- AgTFPcountryincomegroups.xlsx provides data for countries grouped by income levels according to the 2017 World Bank income classification system.
+- AgTFPInternational2021.xlsx provides data for each country and region listed in Table 4, as well as for countries grouped by income level according to World Bank classifications for 2023.

 |Sub-Saharan Africa (SSA)|